BikerSam86/phi-field_correction/Supporting_Info.md

 Contemporary physics treats dimensions as the stage upon which particles act.
 We propose a radical inversion: dimensions themselves are waveform modes of a one-dimensional phase field, and particles are localized phase patterns within these waveforms.
 In this framework:

-1. All dimensions (x, y, z, t) are waveform oscillations of the phi-field
+- All dimensions (x, y, z, t) are waveform oscillations of the phi-field on orthogonal axes
-2. Each dimension oscillates along an orthogonal phase axis
+- Each dimension oscillates with characteristic frequency ω_μ = n_μ × ω_fundamental
-3. All particles have exactly zero spatial diameter with spin-dependent phase patterns
+- All particles have exactly zero spatial diameter with spin-dependent phase patterns
-4. What we measure as "size" is an artifact of phase sampling with spin corrections
+- What we measure as "size" is an artifact of phase sampling with spin corrections
-5. The vacuum datum at φ = 0 divides matter from antimatter
+- The vacuum datum at φ = 0 divides matter from antimatter domains
-6. Spin provides first-order corrections that reduce compound errors
+- Spin provides first-order corrections that reduce compound measurement errors

 ### 1.2 Core Principles